GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/user_interface/index.md

 A popup works very similarly to a web page; it can contain links to stylesheets and script tags, but does not allow inline JavaScript.

-The [Drink Water Event][17] example popup displays available timer options.
+The [Drink Water Event][sample-drink] example popup displays available timer options.
 Users set an alarm by clicking one of the provided buttons.

 {% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/JVduBMXnyUorfNjFZmue.png",